jcgood/complexity/README.md

 ==========

 This repository contains code and data relevant to examining complexity of WALS-APiCS features.
-Many files are generated from an SQL database which is not posted here since it is not clear to me if the data is yet permitted to be widely accessible.
+Documentation is relatively sparse since it is not clear to me how much outside interest there will be in these materials.
+However, they are posted here in the interest of transparency and replicability.
+Please feel free to contact Jeff Good (jcgood@buffalo.edu) with any questions on how to use these materials.
+Please note that the database posted here is mostly based on content from the World Atlas of Language Structures (WALS; http://wals.info) and the Atlas of Pidgin and Creole Language Structures (APiCS;
+http://apics-online.info).
+If you choose to reuse this data, please cite these original sources as appropriate.
+Citation information can be found on the websites for each of these projects.

 Brief descriptions of each file are given below